image caption: From the left, first column: (upper figure) Cut

 Lee: Lee’s research focuses on strongly correlated materials such as non-conventional high temperature superconductors, quantum magnets, frustrated spin systems, magnetic molecules, and multiferroics.
 The main experimental techniques that the group uses are elastic and inelastic neutron scattering with which one can directly probe the many body response function.
 Neutron scattering experiments are performed at several domestic and international facilities.
 The group also has the in-house capability of growing high quality single crystals of transition metal oxides using a state-of-the-art ...
 More>

-The interactions of the spin, charge and lattice degrees of freedom in solids often lead to the emergence of unique properties that exhibit distinct characteristics under external influences.
-The class of materials that are of interest includes, but are not limited to, the magnetoresistive perovskite oxides, bulk metallic alloys, superconductors, and multiferroics.
-Understanding the macroscopic functionality of these systems can be potentially very useful for industrial applications.
-Louca’s research focuses on understanding their responses as a function of temperature, pressure, ...
+Louca: The interactions of the spin, charge and lattice degrees of freedom often lead to emerging properties such as spin and charge density waves, superconductivity and quantum spin liquid states.
+The class of materials that are of interest to the Louca group includes topological insulators and semimetals, spintronic antiferromagnets of the I-Mn-V class, transition metal dichalcogenides, disorder superconductors, layered semiconductors etc. Understanding the macroscopic functionality of these systems can potentially be very useful for industrial applications. ...
 More>

 Yoon: My research is focused on understanding of phases and phase transitions in twodimensional (2D) electronic systems such as thin superconductor or metal films and semiconductor heterostructure or quantum well.
 At sufficiently low temperatures and high magnetic fields, these 2D systems exhibit many interesting quantum phenomena including integer and fractional quantum Hall effect, quantum phase transitions, and electron crystallization.
 However, many aspects of these phenomena are poorly understood.
 More>